UNCLASSIFIED // FOR OFFICIAL USE ONLY

 Google Photorealistic 3D Tiles are available globally for most inhabited regions, with the highest fidelity over major urban areas and Western infrastructure.
 Coverage and resolution degrade in remote or politically restricted regions, and the tileset is not available over certain EEA territories due to local licensing.
 When the photoreal tileset is unavailable, Overwatch falls back to a satellite raster basemap with hill-shaded terrain — lower fidelity, same data layers.

-The Feeds 12+ LIVE SOURCES · FOUR THEMES
+The Feeds 17+ LIVE SOURCES · FIVE THEMES

 Theme 01 Sky — what is flying over the ground you care about